Stanford-STAGES/sleep-staging/README.md

 # Description

-This repository represents the sleep staging classification work down using neural networks at Stanford University, and is intended primarily for research and historical reference.
+This repository represents the sleep staging classification work done using neural networks at Stanford University, and is intended primarily for research and historical reference.

 Those interested in using the sleep staging classification methods that were developed from this should use the primary, [Stanford-STAGES](https://www.github.com/stanford-stages/stanford-stages) repository.